 Most divorce attorneys charge by the hour because no one can predict how long a divorce fight might last.
 Hourly fees will pay your attorney to continue to fight for you as long as necessary, and if you must fight, that’s what you want.

-However, an attorney billing by the hour has no financial incentive to work out an agreement, because that will necessarily end their stream of fees.
+However, an attorney billing by the hour has no financial incentive to work out an agreement that will end their stream of fees.
 While some of the finest people we know are attorneys, if you think that no attorney has ever stretched out a divorce case just to keep the hourly fees rolling in, then your view of human nature is more optimistic than ours.

 By contrast, most cooperative divorces either reach an agreement within a couple of months, or they become contested.
 Because of that, one appropriate set fee can be calculated based on the issues in the case and the time expected to work out an agreement.